yakir12/dancingqueen/setup_rpi.md

 wget <link>
 ```
 identify which drive device it is, `/dev/sdc`?
+flash the image on to the SD card
 ```
 sudo rpi-imager --cli 2023-12-11-raspios-bookworm-arm64-lite.img.xz /dev/sdc
 ```
-flash the image on to the SD card
+pull out and put in the SD card to remount it, or (haven't tried it yet):
 ```
-# sudo dd if=2023-12-11-raspios-bookworm-arm64-lite.img.xz of=/dev/sdc status=progress bs=4M
+sudo mkdir /media/yakir/bootfs
+sudo mount /dev/sdc1 /media/yakir/bootfs
 ```
-pull out and put in the SD card to remount it.
 ## Prepare the pi for wifi headless login on first boot
 ssh
 ```